Narendra Modi US visit: Why CEOs lined up to meet India's leader

 Bezos has committed $5 billion to Amazon's India business over the last three years, while Apple started manufacturing iPhones in the country for the first time last month.
 Google, Facebook and Microsoft, meanwhile, are all racing to bring hundreds of millions of Indians onto the internet.

-Another of the roundtable attendees, Lockheed Martin chairwoman and CEO Maryllin Hewson, will be hoping India gives her company a contract to make F-16 fighter jets in the country.
+Another of the roundtable attendees, Lockheed Martin chairwoman and CEO Marillyn Hewson, will be hoping India gives her company a contract to make F-16 fighter jets in the country.

 Musk wants to bring Tesla to India as well, but has so far been stymied by the country's regulations.
 He tweeted earlier this month that the electric carmaker is "in discussions" with the Indian government to temporarily relax some of those restrictions.